 Palmar fibromatosis (Dupuytren’s contracture) is a condition in which tissue in the palm of the hand covering the finger tendons thickens and scars.
 The affected tissue, called the palmar fascia, becomes tight and shortened, contracting the fingers inwards toward the palm.

 The development of the condition usually occurs quite slowly over many months, or even years, though in rare cases it can develop suddenly.
-It can affect any of the fingers, but it most commonly affects the little finger and ring finger.
+It can affect any of the fingers, but it most commonly affects the ring finger (fourth digit) and little finger (fifth digit).
 It can occur in only one hand or in both hands at the same time.

 Palmar fibromatosis is a relatively common condition but its cause is not fully understood.
-In most cases it does not occur until after the age of 50 years and it is more common in men than it is in women.
+In most cases it does not occur until after the age of 50 years and it is more common in men than women.

-Palmar fibromatosis runs in families, and is more common in people of Western European decent, so it is thought that genetics can play a part in the development of the condition.
-Other factors include:
+Palmar fibromatosis runs in families, and is more common in people of Northern European decent, so it is thought that genetics can play a part in the development of the condition.
+Other factors that may increase the risk of developing palmar fibromatosis include:

-- Alcohol abuse - particularly where liver diseas is also present
+- Alcohol abuse - particularly where liver disease is also present

 Signs and symptoms